 The three-story yellow brick building sits in the center of a funeral home row of sorts in Pittsburgh’s West Side, where numerous mortuaries are still in business.

 The building, erected in 1909, might be the last place you’d expect an accounting firm.

-But Friday, Oct.
-13, marked the six-year anniversary of Peekz hanging its hat at 2927 Chartiers Ave.
+But Oct.
+13 marked the seven-year anniversary of Peekz hanging its hat at 2927 Chartiers Ave.
 It’s a site that for years helped loved ones say goodbye to deceased family members and friends before it said hello to a livelier business.

 Often a topic of conversation with clients, new and old — particularly this time of year — we sat down with owner Amy Peek to ask her about what it’s like working out of the more than 4,200-square-foot defunct funeral home.